dannyflax/GrowTherapyTakeHome/README.md

 2. Unit testing non-critical methods within Server.py.
 3. Create a client to demonstrate the working API.
 4. Adhere better to python naming standards - My python is a bit rusty, so I might have botched the naming conventions here.
+5. Find a more optimized way to run Api 1 - Currently it makes a ton of sequential calls to the wiki API.
+This makes the API slow.
+One way we could optimize this is by parallelizing the calls to the requests API.
+The GIL won't let us parallelize python code execution, but we could at least parallelize the network I/O processes.
+We would still be bound by the network controller but this should still get us better performance than today..